RDel-Medico/RDel-Medico/README.md

 Passionate about computer science since I discovered this field.
 I always try to improve myself while taking a lot of fun by developing new projects! 😁

-For my personal projects I mainly use **Java** and <a href="https://processing.org/">Processing</a> for my projects with visuals (Processing is essentially Java but it makes graphics easier).
+For my personal projects I mainly use **Java** and <a href="https://processing.org/">Processing</a> for my projects with visuals (Processing is essentially Java but it makes graphics easier with built-in function).
-But I know how to code in many languages and know how to use many tools thanks to others projects and school projects :
+But I know how to code in many languages and know how to use many tools thanks to others projects, school projects and internship:

 <div align="center">